moononournation/Arduino_GFX/README.md

 Larger displays most likely do not support standalone SPI since it is not fast enough to refresh the full screen details.
 Most of them support 8-bit/16-bit Parallel interface.

 Some larger display require 3-bit SPI + RGB combo interface, i.e. require more than 3 + 24 pins.
 Most dev board do not have enough GPIO to support this.
 Arduino_GFX will eventually support this combo interface but will be in very low priority.
-A huge monthly donation may make it happen :P
+A huge monthly sponsor may make it happen :P

 ## Ease of use
 #### Simple Declaration